wq/xlsform-converter/README.md

 xlsform-converter converts surveys defined via the [XLSForm standard] into [Django models] and HTML5 [Mustache templates].
 This makes it possible to re-use the powerful form building tools provided by the [Open Data Kit ecosystem][ecosystem], while leveraging Django's robust support for relational databases like [PostgreSQL].

 xlsform-converter is designed to facilitate the rapid development of offline-capable data collection apps via the [wq framework].
 The ultimate goal is to provide full compatibility with the form authoring tools provided by [ODK (and Enketo, etc.)][ecosystem].
-Note that this is not the same as full XForm compatibility: the client and server components of wq ([wq.app] and [wq.db]) use a simple [REST API] to exchange data and are not compatible with their ODK Analogues (ODK Collect and ODK Aggregate, respectively).
+Note that this is not the same as full XForm compatibility: the client and server components of wq ([wq.app] and [wq.db]) use a JSON-based [REST API] to exchange data and are not directly compatible with their ODK Analogues (ODK Collect and ODK Aggregate, respectively).

 [![Latest PyPI Release](https://img.shields.io/pypi/v/xlsconv.svg)](https://pypi.python.org/pypi/xlsconv)
 [![Release Notes](https://img.shields.io/github/release/wq/xlsform-converter.svg)](https://github.com/wq/xlsform-converter/releases)